BPitts8019/JS-Challenge--Diffing-an-Object/README.md

 # JS-Challenge--Diffing-an-Object
 Ever wonder how tools like `git` parse your source code and determine what you've added and subtracted from the last commit?

-Today w're going to build our own diffing tool to compare JavaScript objects full of fruit data!
+Today we're going to build our own diffing tool to compare JavaScript objects full of fruit data!

 ### Diffing an Object ###
 Given JavaScript objects like this: